 The Ellis Brook Valley has a few dog-friendly walks and is stunning in both winter and summer.
 In winter the sixty-foot waterfalls are in full swing, but in summer you get crystal clear views of Perth and plenty of beautiful wildlife to admire

-There are a variety of dog-friendly hikes to try, with the Easy Walk Trail (a 500m loop), the moderate Eagle View Trail and the steep 2km Sixty Foot Falls Trail.
+There are a variety of dog-friendly walks to try, with the Easy Walk Trail (a 500m loop), the moderate Eagle View Trail and the steep 2km Sixty Foot Falls Trail.
 For the avid hiker, there is also the 9km walk trail between Ellis Brook Valley and Bickley Reservoir

 Though this hike is allowed dogs, your pup must stay on a leash.
 There are picnic tables available but no rubbish bins, so be prepared to take your waste home with you.
 There is also a residential mob of kangaroos who call the valley home, see if you can spot them!